The 3 essential routes around Annecy

 3. The unknown

-Don't look for the Col de la Frasse on cols-cyclisme or in the annals of the Tour de France.
-A round-trip pass with no exit at the top, it's rarely used, which makes it a pleasant experience, in addition to the many viewpoints it offers.
-But be warned, the Col de la Frasse is not an easy pass!
+Don't bother looking for the Col de la Frasse on cycling websites or in the Tour de France annals.
+It's an out-and-back climb, as there's no way out at the top, and it's rarely used, which makes it a pleasant ride, in addition to the numerous viewpoints it offers.
+But be warned, the Col de la Frasse is not an easy climb!

-We're offering you a flexible map around Lake Annecy, so you can still stretch your legs and chat.
+We offer you a flexible map, around Lake Annecy, so that you can still move your legs and chat.

-Departing from Annecy, head towards Sévrier to follow the lakeside.
+Starting from Annecy, head towards Sévrier to follow the lake shore.
 A warm-up of just over 10km, then turn right just before the village of Duingt.
-The road climbs immediately and stays that way for almost 10km!
-The asphalt has been recently resurfaced, making it a pleasure to ride, and as you gain altitude, you can enjoy some beautiful views of the lake.
+The road climbs immediately and continues to do so for almost 10km!
+The road surface has been recently resurfaced, making it a pleasure to ride, and as you gain altitude, you can enjoy beautiful views of the lake.

-At the village of Entrevernes, you're halfway there and can turn around.
-Or follow the trail and turn right before leaving the village to continue the pass to the summit.
-The road then narrows a little, the tarmac deteriorates, and you arrive at the wildest part of the pass where new landscapes open up before you.
-Don't think you've arrived when the road drops a little towards the end; you still have 500m of climbing ahead.
-Don't expect a sign or a refreshment bar at the top; you're arriving at a dead-end hike.
-But you can enjoy the peace and quiet of the place and congratulate yourself on the effort you've made!
+At the village of Entrevernes, you're halfway there and can turn back.
+Or, follow the trail and turn right before leaving the village to continue up the pass to the summit.
+The road narrows slightly, the tarmac deteriorates, and you arrive in the wildest part of the pass where new landscapes unfold before you.
+Don't think you've arrived when the road descends slightly at the end; there's still 500 meters of climbing ahead.
+Don't expect a sign or a refreshment stand at the top; you've reached the start of a dead-end hike.
+But you can enjoy the tranquility of the place and congratulate yourself on your effort!

-So be careful on the descent, the road is winding.
-Once at the bottom of the pass, you can return directly to Annecy and back, or follow the trail and enjoy a stretch of the lake to stretch your legs and rack up the miles.
-You still have the climb to Talloires to challenge yourself one last time.Then it's freewheeling to Annecy where refueling will be well-deserved!
+Be careful on the descent, the road is winding.
+Once at the bottom of the pass, you can either return directly to Annecy and back, or follow the marked trail and enjoy a stretch around the lake to stretch your legs and rack up the kilometers.
+You still have the climb to Talloires to tackle one last challenge.Then it's freewheeling until Annecy where refueling will be well deserved!

 - Unique views of Lake Annecy.